Director’s Welcome

 Donations

 The Mercer’s Institute has a very comprehensive teaching and research programme to ensure a high quality of care and service to patients.
 We are very dependent on the goodwill and support of our benefactors to maintain the high standard that we seek.
-If you would like to support our research, education, training and our work please contact our senior administrator Ms. Carol Murphy at cmurphy@stjames.ie.
+If you would like to support our research, education, training and our work please contact our senior administrator Ms. Siobhan Willis at swillis@stjames.ie.

 Latest News